krishang118/Shakespearean-Transformer-LLM/README.md

 ### Generating Output Text

-An example of how to generate Shakespearean text:
+An example of how to generate the Shakespearean text:

 ```bash
 python generate.py --prompt "HAMLET: To be, or not to be, that is the question"